dieterich-lab/pulseR-paper/raw_data.md

     - excluded transcripts with not desired ratios (L/total) > 1 (!)

-*  Determinants of RNA metabolism in the Schizosaccharomyces pombe genome
+#.
+Determinants of RNA metabolism in the Schizosaccharomyces pombe genome
     Philipp Eser, Leonhard Wachutka, Kerstin C Maier, Carina Demel, Mariana Boroni, Srignanakshi Iyer,
     Patrick Cramer, Julien Gagneur
     [link](http://msb.embopress.org/content/12/2/857.long)
     [raw](http://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3653/)
+    - NB
+    - sample-specific normalisation
+    - Uracil bias

+        > However, we found that a U-bias correction would have
+        > negligible effects
+        > for intron-containing TUs because even their mature RNAs were
+        > generally containing many Us (short TUs
+        > were almost all single-exon).
+        > Hence, for typical values of p(4tU replaces U),
+        > p(4tUI) was very close to 1 for intron-containing TUs.

-* TT-seq by Cramer
+#.
+TT-seq by Cramer
     [link](https://www.ncbi.nlm.nih.gov/pubmed/27257258)
     [raw](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE75792)
+    - spike-ins for cross-contamination estimation

+        > Labeling and modeling approaches that
+        > were used so far quantify RNAs as newly synthesized despite the
+        > fact that they carry a non- negligible part of pre-existing RNA.
+        > This is introducing a bias especially towards longer
+        > genes given our short labeling pulse of 5 minutes